-Tune in Tuesday, March 28, as KXLU Los Angeles proudly presents Center Stage with Mark Gordon, featuring special guest filmmaker Ted Braun.
-He will be talking about the his latest film BETTING ON ZERO, which follows controversial hedge fund titan Bill Ackman as he puts $1 billion on the line in his crusade to expose Herbalife as a massive pyramid scheme.
+Filmmaker Ted Braun came Center Stage with Mark Gordon to talk about his powerful documentary BETTING ON ZERO.
+The film follows controversial hedge fund titan Bill Ackman as he puts $1 billion on the line in his crusade to expose Herbalife as a massive pyramid scheme.
 The withering crossfire between Ackman and Herbalife plays out across the media, in board rooms, and on the streets in Braun’s stirring picture of the American Dream gone wrong.

 Herbalife claims Ackman is a market manipulator smearing the company to drive the stock price down so he can make a fortune, but Ackman insists Herbalife deliberately targets low-income or immigrant communities and robs them of their life savings.
 Herbalife is aided on the counterattack by longtime Ackman nemesis and fellow Wall Street billionaire Carl Icahn, while Ackman finds an unlikely ally in Chicago activist Julie Contreras, who rallies the Latino community to get the federal government to intervene.
 Merging tales of high-stakes corporate intrigue with working-class people caught in the crossfire, Braun paints a stirring picture of the American Dream gone wrong.